Public university in the Midwest for 18 years running (U.S. News & World Report)

 The Truman Center for Academic Excellence is an academic support program designed to promote your success.
 We will not only support you academically in your coursework, but also showcase alternative ways to interact with course material to maximize your potential and academic outcomes.
 If you are in need of academic support, want to enhance study skills and strategies, or need a distraction free area to study, stop by 1st floor of Kirk Building and visit your Center for Academic Excellence.

-The Academic Success Mentoring Program (formerly SSS) is a peer-mentoring program sponsored by the International Student Affairs Office and specifically aimed at helping international students perform better academically.
+The Academic Success Mentoring Program is a peer-mentoring program sponsored by the Center for International Students and specifically aimed at helping international students perform better academically.
 We pair students with mentors who can help them develop better study skills, overcome test anxiety, manage time better, and more.